ziozzang/on-premise-k8s-ansible/dumps/README.md

 # TL;DR
-* Get Latest Version and packing into Docker images(based on busybox).
-* Run K8S with Docker in Docker.
+* Install/upgrade K8S with Docker in Docker.
 (Self Dockerized installations)
 * No dependancy about Host OS.
 * No dependancy about .....